Last updated · 4 minutes ago

 Funchess turns 25 this summer and is coming off of a disappointing season.
 He caught just 44 passes for 549 yards and four touchdowns after posting a 63-840-8 receiving line in his third-year breakout season.
 His role in the Carolina offense decreased as the year went on—the Panthers instead gave work to rookie D.J.
 Moore and the dynamic Curtis Samuel in the back half of the season.
 Even Jarius Wright was seeing more snaps.
 It was time for a change of scenery and, football-wise, Indianapolis is about as good as it gets for Funchess.
 The Colts struggled to find a steady No. 2 target in the receiving corps, so they utilized TE Eric Ebron in that role.
 Funchess will compete with rookie Parris Campbell for No. 2 WR duties.
 Given the presence of Ebron (110 targets), Jack Doyle (5.5 targets per game) and Nyheim Hines (81 targets), Funchess is not a shoo-in for 100+ targets, but he should see plenty of playing time and provide Andrew Luck with another big target in the red zone.
 Another eight-touchdown season is within reach.

-Doyle is coming off of offseason hip surgery, so we’ll be monitoring his health closely this summer.
+Doyle is coming off of offseason hip surgery, but was able to run routes at full speed in OTAs, so he seems on track to be ready for Week 1.
+He’s also dealing with a kidney issue that is actually more of a concern than the hip, so we’ll be monitoring his health closely this summer.
 In 2018, only eight tight ends had a higher per game average than Doyle, though the presence of Eric Ebron obviously caps Doyle’s upside, as long as Ebron is healthy.
 Still, Doyle is a good value as the 16th tight end off the board in early drafts, and would have top five upside if anything were to happen to Ebron.

 |Mo Alie-Cox||Ross Travis||Gabe Holmes|